Leyline Tyrant

 You don't lose unspent red mana as steps and phases end.

-When Leyline Tyrant dies (is put into the graveyard from the battlefield), you may pay an amount of .
-When you do, it deals that much damage to target creature, player or planeswalker.
+When this dies, you may pay an amount of .
+When you do, this deals that much damage to any target (creature, player, planeswalker or battle).

 Sk8mops on By Thor's Hammer (Toralf Guide)